 The Jehovah's Witnesses, in New Zealand at least, often brought pamphlets showing children of all races happily playing together... as well as a Five-Token Band of animals as well.

-Possibly the example to beat all others: the cast of the PBS KidsPuppet ShowThe Puzzle Place consisted of a Chinese, a Lithuanian-Jewish, German/Norwegian to substitute for the white, a Mexican, a handicapped Irish-American, a black, and an Apache boy from an Indian reservation in Arizona.
+Possibly the example to beat all others: the cast of the PBS KidsPuppet ShowThe Puzzle Place consisted of a Chinese-American, a Lithuanian-Jew, a White boy, a Mexican, a handicapped Irish-American, a Black boy, and an Apache boy from an Indian reservation in Arizona.
 Whew.
 And oh yeah, the cat and the dog.
 The show was created in response to the 1992 LA riots as a way to teach kids about racial harmony.

 The Young Turks.
 Let's see, a Turkish host, an Armenian-American female co-host, a black producer, a Mexican director, and a white guy.
 And occasionally Ben Mankiewicz shows up, and he's Jewish.

 Team Fortress 2 takes this to ridiculous lengths — the classes consist of a crass teenager from Boston, an older and severely unhinged man from elsewhere in the US, a black Scottish cyclops, a burly Russian, a guitar-playing Texan, a German doctor, an Australian bushwhacker, a French secret serviceman, and... someone (or... something) in a hazard suit that's anyone's guess.
 This is deliberate.

 The 3rd Street Saints in Saints Row 2 is one of the aforementioned inexplicably diverse gangs.
 Their most prominent members include the Asian Johnny Gat, the Caucasian female Shaundi, the black (and Ambiguously Gay) Pierce, the Latino Carlos, and whomever you decide to be.
 Later added the Russian Oleg Kirrlov.